Massachusetts Substance Abuse Nursing CEU

 REQUIRED IN FL, MA, NJ, RI Factors contributing to misuse/abuse of prescribed pain medications; most commonly abused and/or diverted drugs; managing chronic pain and CDC guidelines for prescribing opioids for chronic pain; best practices for prescribing controlled substances.

 Nursing CEU Requirements

 As per the MA Board of Registration in Nursing, Massachussetts nurses need 15 hours of continuing education each renewal period.
-Registered Nurses (RN) renew bi-annually in even-numbered years on the nurse's birthday.
-Licensed Practical Nurses (LPN) renew bi-annually in odd-numbered years on their birthday.
+Registered nurses (RN) renew bi-annually in even-numbered years on the nurse's birthday.
+Licensed practical nurses (LPN) renew bi-annually in odd-numbered years on the nurse's birthday.

 Mandatory Continuing Education Requirement:

 Training on domestic and sexual violence required for LPN, RN and APRN license renewal.
 This mandatory training can be included as a portion of the 15 contact hours required for license renewal.
 This training needs to be taken in person and cannot be done online.

 Additional Mandatory Continuing Education for Nurse Practitioners/Prescribers:

 Per MGL 94C, Section 18(e), all prescribers, upon initial application for MA Controlled Substance Registration and subsequently during each license renewal period, must complete education relative to:

 - the risks of abuse and addiction associated with opioid medication